You-know-who-skills/Winc-Academy-opdrachten-per-24-01-2023/superpy/README.md

 ***<ins>Screenshot of 'daily message' and 'how to continue with my project'</ins>***

 **Note!** I've written a code that will daily and automatically check if there are products that will expire within 3 days.
 The output of this code is a message that will appear in your terminal each time you use one of the codes below.
-Below this message you will be able to continue with using my project as shown on the screenshot below.
+Below this message you will be able to continue with using my project as shown in the screenshot below.

 ![Daily automated message](image-3.png)